Vanishing cycles and analysis of singularities of Feynman diagrams: Examples with Feynman Vertex Loop Diagrams

 The variety corresponding to this ideal is equivalent to the one generated by

 or

-where $q_{\parallel}$ denotes the component of $q$ that lies in the space spanned by $p_{i}$, and $q_{\perp}$ is the component of $q$ lying in a subspace complementary to the space spanned by $p_{i}$.
+where $q_{\parallel}$ denotes the component of $q$ that lies in the space spanned by $p_{i}$, and $q_{\perp}$ is the component of $q$ lying in a subspace orthogonal to the space spanned by $p_{i}$.

 If the Gram determinant of the system (\ref{eq:eqn_Gram}) is $G(p_{i},p_{j}) = 0$, this corresponds to a vanishing cycle at infinity (the stratum $\mathbb{CP}^{d-1}$ in the compactification of the $q$-space).
-We consider the case, when $G(p_{i},p_{j})\neq 0$.
-Then $q_\parallel$ is uniquely determined, and the equation for singularity will be the following:
+We consider the case when $G(p_{i},p_{j})\neq 0$.
+Then, $q_\parallel$ is uniquely determined, and~the equation for the singularity is the following: